SocksTheWolf/SkyScheduler/README.md

 ## License

-This project's source code is licensed under the MIT License.
+Project's source code is licensed under the MIT License.
 Name, Logos and Branding are copyright SocksTheWolf, all rights reserved.

 See the [LICENSE](LICENSE) file for details.